-Sherwood & Johnson, LLC is ready to fight for the best interests of your family.
+Sherwood, Johnson & Poles is ready to fight for the best interests of your family.
 We are happy to offer evening appointments to accommodate the busy schedules of our clients and offer free initial case evaluations to ensure that you understand your options and how to move forward.
 Make sure your court orders keep up with your ever-changing lifestyle and retain our firm today.

 Our Bergen County family law attorneys are ready to take your call.